jtwebman/typejson/source/index.md

 - **base64** (This is a base64 string that will be converted to a byte array, allowing you to support binary data, though I might make another binary end-point with no json for that)
 - **ref** (This is explained farther down for referencing other files)

-Here is an example of all the basic types in a JSON and TypeJSON file.
+Here is an example of all the basic types in a TypeJSON and valid JSON file.

 TypeJSON:
 ```json